jhuizy/travel-blog/content/blog/2020-02-03-conquering-cradle-mountain.md

 ![](/images/B5EB012E-AC36-42F7-804F-D7A76FA787AC.jpeg)

-4hrs 30min and 13.10km we arrived back at the bus at Dove lake.
-We headed back to our accomodation to relax for the afternoon to ready see what the next day of adventuring would bring.
+4hrs 30min and 13.10km we arrived back at the bus at Dove Lake.
+We headed back to our accomodation to relax and rejuvenate for the afternoon, ready see what the next day of adventuring would bring.

 ![](/images/82A8173A-903A-47B4-B651-649C47419D42.jpeg)

-*The Adventures of day 1*
+*The Adventures of Day 1*

 - - -

 The next day we took it easy in the morning.
 Sleeping in and reviving our energy from the day before.
-Seeing that it was still cloudy we decided to put our mountain sightings on hold for the morning and decided to check our the Leven Canyon Regional Reserve.
+Seeing that it was still cloudy we decided to put our mountain sightings on hold for the morning and went to check our the Leven Canyon Regional Reserve.

 It had been a few years since we’d ventured out this far but its worth the extra hours drive.
 Although it was freezing, the weather was clearing up and we got a great view of the canyon.